Brightspace-support

 5. Click Add/Edit Questions to add questions.

-6. Add a description, if needed, that students will see before they fill in the survey or a submission message that students will see when they completed the survey.
+6. Add a description, if needed, that students will see before they fill in the survey or a submission message that students will see when they complete the survey.
 Click Expand description/submission Message and use the HTML editor to add the messages.

 7. Add a footer if needed.
 This footer will be visible at the bottom of every page of the survey.
 Click Expand page footer and use the HTML editor to add the message.